Mainland, Orkney

 The Mainland, also known as Pomona, is the main island of Orkney, Scotland.
 Both of Orkney's burghs, Kirkwall and Stromness, lie on the island, which is also the heart of Orkney's ferry and air connections.

 Seventy-five per cent of Orkney's population live on the island, which is more densely populated than the other islands of the archipelago.
 The lengthy history of the island's occupation has provided numerous important archaeological sites and the sandstone bedrock provides a platform for fertile farmland.
 There is an abundance of wildlife, especially seabirds.

-Etymology
+Names and etymology

-The name Mainland is a corruption of the Old Norse Meginland.
-Formerly the island was also known as Hrossey meaning 'horse island'.
-The island is sometimes referred to as Pomona (or Pomonia), a name that stems from a 16th-century mis-translation by George Buchanan.
-The term eventually fell out of widespread use by the early 1800s, yet has aided in differentiating the "Isle of Pomona" from "Mainland Scotland" by emigrants to Canada, England, and other regions, so clings on tenaciously and can still be rarely found locally, retained in the name of the Pomona Inn at Finstown in the parish of Firth, as well as a local café in the capital of Kirkwall also known as the Pomona.
+The name Mainland is an anglicisation of the Old Norse Meginland, which had the same meaning.
+The Norsemen also called the island Hrossey, meaning "horse island".
+Historically, the island was known in English as Pomona (or Pomonia), a ghost name derived from a misreading of Solinus.
+(Note: In describing the mythical island of Thule, supposedly located five days' sail from Orkney, Solinus writes: Thyle larga et diutina pomona copiosa est ("Thule is fertile and is rich in long-lasting produce").
+Some misread this as a description of two different islands, one named Thyle and the other named Pomona, and the latter came to be identified with the Mainland of Orkney.
+This misapprehension can be traced as far back as the 14th-century chronicler John of Fordun.)
+This name remained in use into the 19th century, and survives in the names of local establishments like the Pomona Inn in Finstown and the Pomona Café in the capital of Kirkwall.